maryannetriggs/GA-project3-local-unicorn/README.md

 The challenges associated with this project were:

 * Working remotely as a team on the same git branch
-* Creating such a large project with so many routes and maintaining consitency.
+* Creating such a large project with so many routes and maintaining consistency across coding and design styles.
 * Understanding React props

 ---